Montreal in 2 Days: everything you need to know

 On your second day I invite you to explore other fascinating areas of Montreal: Mont-Royal Park and Le Plateau.
 These places will offer you a combination of nature, panoramic views and an artistic and bohemian atmosphere.

 The day's tour is a 15-kilometrecircular tour, which you can see on this map.
-It is best to do it by metro or bus like the Montreal Hop on Hop off, the distances are long, and the hike up Mont-Royal takes its toll.
+The ideal is to do it by metro or bus like the Montreal Hop on Hop off, the distances are long, and the hike up Mont-Royal takes its toll.
 On the other hand, using the shuttle will give you time to visit other points of interest.

 Mont-Royal Park